rnchg/Apt/README.en-US.md

 ### Generate Chat

-- **Generate Chat**: provide local offline running ChatGPT, DeepSeek and other models, enjoy the intelligent AI dialogue experience anytime, anywhere.
+- **Generate Chat**: Provides local offline models such as ChatGPT, DeepSeek, Phi, Qwen, etc., allowing you to enjoy the intelligent AI conversation experience anytime and anywhere.

 ### Image processing